tseung94/Google_Capstone_SQL/README.md

 Data is current as it was collected in 2016.
 #### Cited
 The data is cited and gathered directly from the thirty individuals.

+Out of the available data, I chose "dailyActivity_merged.csv", "sleepDay_merged.csv", and "weightLogInfo_merged.csv" to use for this analysis.

+## Process
+Before importing the three datasets into Bigquery, I had to change the format of the dates in "sleepDay_merged.csv", and "weightLogInfo_merged.csv" into standard “yyyy-mm-dd" format.

+### Cleaning & Transformation